 Before you start the painting process, always clean the cupboard doors first.
 You should wipe everything down with a grease remover.
-If you don’t when you add the paint to an oil-covered door, it won’t stick.
+If you don’t when you add the paint to an oil-covered door, the paint won’t stick.
 This can result in an uneven surface with paint that won’t be long-lasting.
 Make sure to choose a cleaner that’s non-scratch delicate and use a gentle sponge to prevent damaging the surfaces.

 Remove the Cupboards and Knobs

-Some people make an error of not removing doors, drawers hinges, and knobs thinking it’ll save time and make the process much easier.
+Some people make the error of not removing doors, drawers hinges, and knobs thinking it’ll save time and make the process much easier.
 Although it requires more time and effort, we recommend removing all of these items for a smoother, more polished finish.
 If you don’t, your cabinets will show signs of wear and chips within a few weeks.